-Pasay City, Philippines – On June 21, more than 6,000 runners celebrated Father’s Day by running for children in one of the country’s biggest charity events – the World Vision Run 2015.
+Pasay City, Philippines – More than 6,000 runners celebrated Father’s Day on June 21, by running for children in one of the country’s biggest charity events – the World Vision Run 2015.

 According to World Vision Philippines, this year’s run focused on ensuring that children enjoy the following needs that are essential parts in the formative years of their growth and development.

 - A sip of clean water, where there was once dirty;

 - A wholesome childhood in a community where mortality and disease were once commonplace;